NWMO Community Investment Programs

 This program is meant to help small, local initiatives that support the well-being of communities.
 It is not meant to fund local businesses, individuals or typical operations of municipalities, bands or other levels of government (e.g. town infrastructure, maintenance services, etc.).
 It is also not intended to support staff social events.
 Initiatives involving political, religious or controversial causes are also ineligible.
 Additionally, we cannot consider requests for retroactive funding, multi-year agreements or scholarships through this program.
 For further information contact Paul Austin at firstname.lastname@example.org

-The Township of Huron-Kinloss Nuclear Waste Community Advisory Committee has partnered with the Nuclear Waste Management Organization (NWMO) to provide a program to help build capacity for Huron-Kinloss residents to participate in the Adaptive Phased Management (APM) Project were it to come to this community.
-The program includes investments in training and education to equip community members, including youth to work at the Centre of Expertise, and in subsequent site preparation, construction and operation.
+The Township of Huron-Kinloss Nuclear Waste Community Advisory Committee has partnered with the Nuclear Waste Management Organization (NWMO) to provide a program to help build capacity to support education and skills training for Huron-Kinloss residents, and provides funding for youth with an emphasis on learning initiatives that focus on science, technology, engineering, and math (STEM).
+The program includes investments in training and education to equip community members, including youth to work at the Centre of Expertise, and in subsequent site preparation, construction and operation of the deep geological repository, should Huron-Kinloss be the host community.
 These investments are intended to include transferable skills that could be applied to other projects or workplaces.

 Focus on Youth